rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 plt.show()
 ```

 That code gives us the below plots for Feature Importance and Permutation Importance.
-Given the poor predictive power of this model, these are not useful in this case.

 <br>
 <img width="727" height="408" alt="image" src="https://github.com/user-attachments/assets/1882684d-0d65-4d49-8d3c-e7abbf1c4145" />
 <br>
 <img width="730" height="393" alt="image" src="https://github.com/user-attachments/assets/3a52cf91-2478-4b7c-9aed-906873764687" />

+Feature‑importance analysis showed that the model relied heavily on one or two features, particularly arm- and belt‑based magnitude ranges, while permutation importance revealed that pitch‑forearm minima were actually the most essential predictor.
+This mismatch indicates redundancy and instability within the four‑feature set.

+Overall, while CFS‑4 offers interpretability and compactness, it lacks the representational capacity required for robust subject‑independent classification.
+Our training data had no hope of predicting an independent lifter's movements, if using CFS feature-selection trained only on our own data.

 <br>
 <br>
 # Full Set Feature Performance  <a name="fully-featured"></a>

-Let's assess how a model containing the full set of features identified using a much larger dataset (also using CFS) would perform trained on our training subset and tested on Jeremy's data.
+Let's assess how a model containing the full set of features identified using a much larger dataset (also using CFS) would perform if trained on our training subset and tested on Jeremy's data.

 First, let's re-create the 17 features that were reported to be used in the HAR team's own RF modelling.